riceissa/computing-notes/vim.md

 Telling Neovim to re-register the filetype of the current buffer for some reason brings back the markup!
 I hope this will be fixed in future versions so that this kind of hack is not needed.

+## Why `set nocompatible`

+I source defaults.vim, so in most situations I don't need to set nocompatible.
+But Debian-based systems use vim-tiny by default, which doesn't have the +eval feature.
+So the line that sources defaults.vim is never run.
+This means that later on in the file, when I use some backslash escapes for line continuation, Vim complains about syntax errors.
+Now, I don't really want to support vim-tiny, as I don't really expect to use it much.
+But I at least don't want my vimrc to throw a bunch of warnings if my vimrc happens to get sourced by vim-tiny.
+So that's why I've decided to add that extra line to force nocompatible at the start of my vimrc, even though it's included in defaults.vim.